rajangdavis/osvc_node/README.md

 	password: env['OSC_PASSWORD'],
 });

-var object = {
+var options = {

+	// set the client for the request
 	client: rnClient,

-	annotation: "Custom annotation",  /* Adds a custom header that adds an annotation (CCOM version must be set to "v1.4" or "latest"); limited to 40 characters */
+	// Adds a custom header that adds an annotation (CCOM version must be set to "v1.4" or "latest"); limited to 40 characters
+	annotation: "Custom annotation",

-	debug: true,                 	 // Prints request headers for debugging
+	// Prints request headers for debugging
+	debug: true,

-	exclude_null: true,          	 // Adds a custom header to excludes null from results
+	// Adds a custom header to excludes null from results; for use with GET requests only
+	exclude_null: true,

-	next_request: 500,      		 // Number of milliseconds before another HTTP request can be made; this is an anti-DDoS measure
+	// Number of milliseconds before another HTTP request can be made; this is an anti-DDoS measure
+	next_request: 500,

-	schema: true                	 // Sets 'Accept' header to 'application/schema+json'
+	// Sets 'Accept' header to 'application/schema+json'
+	schema: true,

-	utc_time: true              	 /* Adds a custom header to return results using Coordinated Universal Time (UTC) format for time (Supported on November 2016+ */
+	// Adds a custom header to return results using Coordinated Universal Time (UTC) format for time (Supported on November 2016+
+	utc_time: true
 }

 ```